-Three Counties music performance assessments are intended to be:
+Three Counties School of music assessments are intended to be:

-Since our assessment scheme was devised, the syllabus has developed into perhaps one of the broadest and accessible of music assessment schemes, encouraging students / candidates to aim for the highest of standards, whist achieving their goals, focusing and gaining enjoyment from practice and preparation for the assessments.
+Since this assessment scheme was devised, the syllabus has developed into perhaps one of the broadest of music assessment schemes, that encourages candidates to aim for the highest of standards, whist achieving their goals, and focusing /gaining enjoyment from practice and the required preparation for the assessments.

-Associate and Fellowship candidates will need to produce proof that they have passed the DipTCSM or ATCSM (or an equivalent qualification) respectively.
+However, candidates wishing to enter for the Associate and Fellowship diplomas will need to produce some proof that they have either passed the DipTCSM or ATCSM qualification, or that they have gained an equivalent qualification from another organisation).

-The performance diploma assessments aim to shape candidates into confident performing musicians who are expected to have gained a sound technique, and to demonstrate other skills, such as programme planning, communication, organisation and research, all of which are required to deliver and perform a recital.
+The performance diploma assessments aim to shape candidates into confident performing musicians who are expected to have gained the following:

 The School stipulates that candidates' who are going to work towards an assessment, MUST email their chosen programme into the school as soon as it has been chosen, in order to check that the planned programme is of the correct level for the chosen assessment.
 The school will then confirm if the planned repertoire suitable.

 COMPOSITION/SINGER- SONGWRITER DIPLOMAS

 None of the Three Counties assessments are accredited and as such, they are not a source of gaining UCAS points.
 However they are very popular and they encourage candidates to persevere with their studies.
 While UCAS points can be valuable in gaining admission to Higher Education, in some cases relevant experience can perhaps be just as important.